The complete guide to starting a subscription box service

 Subscriptions to physical goods have increased in popularity steadily in the last few years, in much the same way that media subscriptions have.

 One may recall early attempts at this model.
-Columbia House enticed young music lovers with an album of your choice for just a penny, only to continue shipping and charging you for subsequent full-priced albums until you explicitly opted out.
+Columbia House enticed young music lovers with an album of your choice for just a penny, only to continue shipping and charging you for subsequent full-priced albums until you explicitly opted out (a real wakeup call for teenage me).

 Or Gevalia, who offered a free coffeemaker for those that signed up for their mail-order subscription program of regular ground coffee.